River in drought

 You’ve probably heard of carbon footprints, but water footprints are also very important.

-A water footprint can be calculated for a particular product, service or person—or it can be for something as large as a country!
+A water footprint can be calculated for a product, service or person – or even for something as large as a country!
 Water footprints take into account all of the water which is required to generate the end product.
-They look at three different areas: blue, green and grey water usage.
+They look at three different areas: blue, green, and grey water usage.

 • Blue water footprint: the volume of freshwater consumed from water bodies such as rivers, lakes, wetlands, aquifers, etc.